jamesqquick/auth0-react-workshop/README.md

 - JSON Web Tokens
 - securely calling APIs

-During the hands-on portion, you'll follow [this article](https://auth0.com/blog/complete-guide-to-react-user-authentication/).
+During the hands-on portion, you'll follow **[this article](https://auth0.com/blog/complete-guide-to-react-user-authentication/)** for the detailed walkthrough.
 In that article, the frontend and backend projects are in two different repositories. **However, this repository already includes both projects, a React frontend and a Node/Express backend**.

 Two important notes on  this...